Advertisement s

 For example, someone who needs a metal-free crown from a laboratory will not be charged a separate bonding fee in order to have the crown adhesively bonded into place.
 Whatever the charge is for that procedure is absorbed into the fee for the crown itself.

 However, the fee for treatments such as direct composite veneers, which are typically elective (and cosmetic) in nature, may be more varied, as it is based on factors such as the dentist’s reputation, geographic location, experience and advanced training.
-Bonding averages between $400 and $2,000 per tooth.
+Bonding associated with composite direct veneers averages between $350 and $600 per tooth, whereas bonding associated with indirect porcelain veneers averages between $700 and $1,500 per tooth.

 In addition, if the treatment involves composite fillings, for example, then out-of-pocket expenses will be affected by what the dentist charges you, the type of dental insurance you have (dental insurance may pay for a portion of the dental filling) and how much your dental insurance reimburses you for the procedure.